- Premium features included

 Quick tip: always check how your email campaign looks on mobile AND desktop separately in the new email builder.
 You can set different padding and margins for each device on certain content blocks, which has saved me from some embarrassing formatting issues.
 The drag‑and‑drop functionality really shines when you’re working with complex layouts.

-I’ve run tons of A/B tests—subject lines, from names, content, send times.
+I’ve run tons of email A/B tests—subject lines, from names, content, send times.
 You define test size, variants, and a measurement window; Mailchimp A/B testing reports variant performance so you can manually pick a winner.
 Don’t assume it auto-sends unless you specifically configure it that way on creation.
 I learned that one the hard way.

 Here’s something important: Apple’s Mail Privacy Protection messes with open-based tests.
 I stick to clicks or revenue metrics now.
-You can do multivariate testing with the new builder, but I keep it simple—too many variants and you’ll wait forever for meaningful results.
+You can do multivariate testing with the New Builder, but I keep it simple—too many variants and you’ll wait forever for meaningful results.

 There are two main ways to personalize in Mailchimp: merge tags (including conditional ones) and dynamic content, which shows or hides blocks based on rules.
 Conditional merge tags work everywhere, while dynamic content in the new builder (Mailchimp has two builders) looks cleaner but needs a Standard plan or higher.